beenlanced/ai_mcp_server/mcp_with_docker/README.md

 uv run client.py
 ```

-The client will connect to the server, list available tools, and call the calculator tool to add 2 and 3.
+The client will connect to the server, list available tools, and call the calculator tool to add the numbers 2 and 3.

 ## Troubleshooting